Are you an Indigenous student enrolled in a wildlife program? Apply for the Native Student Professional Development Program!

 List of supporters

-Supporters of the Native Student Professional Development Program include the U.S. Forest Service, USDA APHIS National Wildlife Research Center, US Fish and Wildlife Service, Sundance Consulting, TWS’ The 1,000, and the Western and Canadian Sections of TWS.
-Please contact tws@wildlife.org to discuss how you can support this program now and into the future.
+Supporters of the 2024 Native Student Professional Development Program include the U.S. Geological Survey, US Fish and Wildlife Service and The Wildlife Society.
+In the past, this program has also received support from U.S. Forest Service, USDA APHIS National Wildlife Research Center, Sundance Consulting, TWS’ The 1,000, and the Western and Canadian Sections of TWS.
+Please contact lruotolo@wildlife.org to discuss how you can support this program now and into the future.